pronamic/wp-pronamic-pay/readme.md

 ## Changelog

+### 2.8.0
+*	Feature - Added support for the Ogone post-sale request.
+*	Feature - Added support for the Gravity Forms AWeber Add-On.

 ### 2.7.7
 *	Tweak - WooCommerce - Use the new endpoint URL's for gateways (http://docs.woothemes.com/document/woocommerce-endpoints-2-1/).
 *	Tweak - WooCommerce - Improved backwards compatibility for WooCommerce < 2.1.0.